 In another scenario, if there were 10,000 contracts to be deleveraged, then trader A, B, and C will all be selected.

-Maker rebate will be paid to selected traders while Taker fee will be charged to the liquidated position.
+Maker fee will be charged to the positions of selected traders and Taker fee will be charged to the liquidated orders.
 Selected traders will receive an email or phone alert and have all their BTCUSD active orders closed.
 After which, they are free to re-enter the market.

 All traders may view their ADL priority on the ‘ADL Ranking’ tab.